ChenyangSi/FreeU/README.md

 ## Parameters

 Feel free to adjust these parameters based on your models, image/video style, or tasks.
-Just remember.
 The following parameters are for reference only.

 ### SD1.4:
 **b1**: 1.2, **b2**: 1.4, **s1**: 0.9, **s2**: 0.2